harin123/IR/README.md

    javac *.java
 3. To run the program, use the following command: java Tokenise
 4. Output will be displayed.
-The first set of output is for tokenising the terms from collection and the next set of output is after stemming the identified tokens.
+The first set of output is for tokenising the terms from collection(Cranfield Collection) and the next set of output is after stemming the identified tokens.